 Analysis / Bias

 This review will only focus on the espn.com website.
-ESPN reports sports news with moderately loaded language such as this Mike Brosseau plays hero for Tampa Bay Rays against rival New York Yankees.
-In this case, the emotive language is used to describe the outcome of a sporting event and is not related to politics.
+ESPN reports sports news with moderately loaded language, such as this Mike Brosseau plays hero for Tampa Bay Rays against rival New York Yankees.
+In this case, emotive language is used to describe the outcome of a sporting event and is not related to politics.
 Most stories on the website are straightforward and focus primarily on sports.
 Further, the website does not have an opinion section though writers often form opinions on players, teams, or sporting organizations’ ownership and coaching.
 Again, all within the context of sports and not politics.

 Failed Fact Checks